How to Add Costs to FeedXL

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-This is where FeedXL comes in… when you can feed with certainty because you know what you are feeding is meeting requirements you no longer need to add extras as a ‘just in case insurance’.
-With FeedXL you can see which requirements are met, and which may not be and adjust your diet accordingly.
+This is where FeedXL comes in – letting you feed with certainty because you know what you’re feeding is meeting requirements and you no longer need to add extras as a “just in case” insurance.
+With FeedXL, you can see exactly which requirements are met and which aren’t, and adjust your horse’s diet accordingly.

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-The small amount of feed being fed is not enough to cover your horse’s vitamin and mineral requirements… which will eventually result in hoof, joint, performance, immune function and general health issues!
-Problem is, you won’t see that until something big happens.
+Even if the amount being fed is enough to maintain your horse’s weight, if it isn’t enough to cover your horse’s vitamin and mineral requirements, this will eventually result in hoof, joint, performance, immune function and general health issues.
+The problem is that you won’t see that until something big happens.

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-Forage based diets are THE best!
+Forage based diets are the best!
 There are so many reasons why, if you can, you should feed diets that are close to 100% forage.
-BUT, forage only is not enough.
-95% + of the forages I see analysed don’t contain enough of one to several minerals to meet a horse’s requirement.
+But a hay-only diet is not enough.
+95% + of the forages we see analysed don’t contain enough of one or more minerals to meet a horse’s requirement.

 And this is exactly what is happening here.
-Watch as I run through an 18-month-old filly’s diet.
-Her owner plans to feed a variety of hays, which is PERFECT!
+Watch as we run through an 18-month-old filly’s diet.
+Her owner plans to feed a variety of hays, which is great!
 But the hay alone is not able to support correct growth and development.

 We use FeedXL to have a look at a couple of feed options that will fill in all the diet gaps left by the hay!